mderie/samlp_sandbox/README.md

 ==> Again I've achieved my personal goal...
 I know that there is here and there some false assumptions (ie : dangling pointer :(

+The console project is the perfect companion tool : it displays every events inside the rack

+...